 Biogas is a combustible mixture of gasses consisting mainly of methane (CH4) and carbon dioxide (CO).
 It is formed by the anaerobic bacterial decomposition of organic compounds such as sludge, agricultural or livestock biomass, plant by-products, and organic waste.
 The transformation process takes place in the absence of oxygen: the gasses formed are the waste products of the respiration of decomposing microorganisms.

-The future role of biogas in sustainable energy supply is both distinct and flexible, as it can be used as a renewable source of electricity and heat when needed or can be stored.
-In addition, it is suitable for a variety of applications: it can be used directly for cooking and lighting, for combined heat and power generation, or to make both biomethane and biodiesel.
+Biogas is a renewable energy source that can be used as an immediate source of electricity and heat, or stored for future use.
+This flexibility makes it a key element in a sustainable energy supply.
+In addition, biogas is suitable for a wide range of applications: it can be used directly for cooking and lighting, for combined heat and power generation, or for the production of both biomethane and biodiesel.

 According to experts, its increased use will help reduce the use of fossil fuels and thus reduce CO2 emissions.
-Thus, although estimated values vary between studies, the potential for producing biogas from biomass is enormous.
+Although estimates vary from study to study, the potential for biogas production from biomass is enormous.

 Worldwide interest in renewable energy sources is picking up: biogas production is steadily growing, and more and more people are deciding to install biogas production plants.
 In fact, there are numerous advantages of its use: